Help Blind People See Your Images on Twitter

 There is a way you could help blind people see the photos you attach to your tweets.
-You could soon be reaching a whole new audience.
+This means you could soon be reaching a whole new audience.

 Recently I had my eyes opened by a blind person on Twitter.